Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Authentication

 The clients **MUST** use mTLS when connecting to the Directory.
-The X.509 certificate **MUST** be signed by the chosen Certificate Authority (CA) that acts as Trust Anchor of the Group.
+The X.509 certificate **MUST** be signed by the chosen Certificate Authority (CA) that acts as the Trust Anchor of the Group.

-#### Inway registration
+#### Service registration

-The Directory **MUST** offer a registration point for Inways.
-An Inway will use this registration point to register itself and the services it is offering to the FSC Group.
+Service registration is accomplished by offering a Contract proposal to the Directory which contains one or more `PublicationGrants` with each `PublicationGrant` containing a single Service.
+Once the Directory and the Peer offering the Service have both signed the Contract, the Service is published in the Directory.

-The Directory **MUST** be able to provide the Inway addresses of a peer.
+The Directory **MUST** be able to sign Contracts with Grants of the type `PublicationGrant`.

+The Directory **MUST** validate that a `PublicationGrant` is valid by applying the following rules:

+- The subject serial number of the X.509 certificate used by the Directory Peer must match the value of the field `PublicationGrant.Directory.SubjectSerialNumber`
+- A Service name is provided in the field  `PublicationGrant.ServicePublication.Name`
+- At least one Inway address is provided in the field   `PublicationGrant.ServicePublication.InwayAddresses`
+- A signature is present with the subject serial number of the Peer defined the field `PublicationGrant.Directory.SubjectSerialNumber`
+- A signature is present with the subject serial number of the Peer defined the field `PublicationGrant.ServicePublication.Peer.SubjectSerialNumber`

 #### Service listing

+The Directory **MUST** list a service when the Contract containing the `PublicationGrants` for the Service has been signed by the Peers involved with the Contract.

-The Directory **MUST** be able to offer a list of the services available in the FSC Group.
-This service list will be used by Outways in the FCS Group to route HTTP Requests to the correct service.
+The Directory **MUST** list the Services that are available in the Group.
+This Service list us used by Outways in the Group to route HTTP Requests to the correct Service.

-The Directory **MUST** be able to provide the URI of each Inway

-The Directory **MUST** know which services each Inway is offering to the FSC Group.

-The Directory **MUST** validate if a mTLS connection can be setup to the URI of an Inway.
-If the Directory is able to set up a connection the Inway **MUST** be given the state `UP`, if not the state of the Inway **MUST** be `DOWN`
+The Directory **MUST** provide the URI of the Inway that is offering a Service.

 #### Peer listing

-The Directory **MUST** be able to offer a list of the Peers available in the FSC Group.
+The Directory **MUST** offer a list of the Peers in the Group.
 The listing should also include the Contract Managers of each Peer.
 This information is used to negotiate Contracts between Peers

+#### Health checking

+The Directory **MUST** validate if a mTLS connection can be setup to the URI of an Inway.
+If the Directory is able to set up a connection, the Inway **MUST** be given the state `UP`, if not the state of the Inway **MUST** be `DOWN`.
+This state can be **SHOULD** be used by Outways to determine if a call can be routed to a Service.

+The Directory **MUST** validate if a mTLS connection can be setup to the URI of a Contact Manager.
+If the Directory is able to set up a connection, the Contract Manager **MUST** be given the state `UP`, if not the state of the Contact Manager **MUST** be `DOWN`.

+The Directory **MUST** remove Services when the state of all the Inways offering the Service has been `DOWN` for a certain period.
+The **RECOMMENDED** period is 48 hours.

+The Directory **MUST** remove Contract Managers when the state of the Contract Manager has been `DOWN` for a certain period.
+The **RECOMMENDED** period is 48 hours.

 ### Interfaces

 #### Directory Service

+The Directory functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ContractManagerService`.
+This service **MUST** implement the interface of the [Contract Manager](#contract_manager_interface).

-The Directory functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `Directory`.
-This service **MUST** offer twelve Remote Procedure Calls (rpc):
+In addition to the Contract Manager interface the Directory functionality **MUST** implement an gRPC service with the name `Directory`.
+This service **MUST** offer four Remote Procedure Calls (rpc):
-- `RegisterInway`, registers an Inway and the services the Inway is offering to the FSC Group
 - `RegisterContractManager`, registers a Contract Manager
-- `ListServices`, lists the services available on the FSC Group
 - `ListPeers`, lists the Peers of a Group
+- `ListServicePublications`, lists the services known by the Director
-- `GetGroupInfo`, return the version of the FSC standard used by the FSC Group
+- `GetGroupInfo`, returns the version of the FSC standard used by the Group

-All rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
+Rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.

-##### rpc RegisterInway
+##### rpc RegisterContractManager

-The Remote Procedure Call `RegisterInway` **MUST** be implemented with the following interface and messages:
+The Remote Procedure Call `RegisterContractManager` **MUST** be implemented with the following interface and messages:
 ```
-rpc RegisterInway(RegisterInwayRequest) returns (RegisterInwayResponse);
+rpc RegisterContractManager(RegisterContractManagerRequest) returns (RegisterContractManagerResponse);

-message RegisterInwayRequest {
-  message RegisterService {
+message RegisterContractManagerRequest {
-    string name = 1;
+    ContractManager contract_manager = 1;
 }

-  string inway_address = 1;
-  repeated RegisterService services = 2;
-  string inway_name = 3;
-}
+message RegisterContractManagerResponse {}

-message RegisterInwayResponse {
+message ContractManager {
-  string error = 1;
+    string address = 1;
 }
 ```